Seeding

 npx turbine migrate deploy

-npx turbine seedmigrate deploy refuses to run on a checksum mismatch or a missing migration file (exit 1 with a clear message), so a drifted migration history fails the build instead of silently diverging.
-See migrate deploy for the full contract.
+npx turbine seedmigrate deploy refuses to run on a checksum mismatch or a missing migration file (exit 1), so a drifted migration history fails the build instead of silently diverging.
+See migrate deploy.

 createMany,raw, andsqlfor writing seed data.